- /

 Principal Investigator

 Julia is a Romance literary and cultural studies scholar with a particular focus on postcolonial literatures in French and Spanish, Afroeuropean studies and digital media studies.
+She holds a PhD from U Hamburg and is recipient of the Heinz Maier-Leibnitz Award 2021.

 Postdoctoral Researcher